-NORD gratefully acknowledges Julie Raskin, Executive Director, Congenital Hyperinsulinism International, Diva De Leon, MD, Assistant Professor of Pediatrics and Pediatric Endocrinologist, Division of Endocrinology and Diabetes, Children's Hospital of Philadelphia, Susan A. Becker, Nurse Coordinator, RN, BSN, Children's Hospital of Philadelphia, and Paul Thornton, MD, Medical Director, Cook Children’s Endocrine and Diabetes Program, for the preparation of this report.
+NORD gratefully acknowledges Julie Raskin, Executive Director, Congenital Hyperinsulinism International, Diva De Leon, MD, Associate Professor of Pediatrics and Director, Congenital Hyperinsulinism Center, The Children's Hospital of Philadelphia and the Perelman School of Medicine at the University of Pennsylvania, Susan A. Becker, Nurse Coordinator, RN, BSN, Congenital Hypeirnsulinism Center, The Children's Hospital of Philadelphia, and Paul Thornton, MD, Medical Director, Cook Children’s Endocrine and Diabetes Program, for the preparation of this report.

 Insulin is the most important hormone for controlling the concentration of glucose in the blood.
 As food is eaten, blood glucose rises and the pancreas secretes insulin to keep blood glucose in the normal range.
 Insulin acts by driving glucose into the cells of the body.
 This action of insulin maintains blood glucose levels and stores glucose as glycogen in the liver.
 Once feeding is completed and glucose levels fall, insulin secretion is turned off, allowing the stores of glucose in glycogen to be released into the bloodstream to keep blood glucose normal.
 In addition, with the switching off of insulin secretion, protein and fat stores become accessible and can be used instead of glucose as sources of fuel.
 In this manner, whether one eats or is fasting blood glucose levels remain in the normal range and the body has access to energy at all times.